preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **User can select language**: Select this option to enable Language selection by the user creating the site.
 + **Time Zone**: Select the correct Time Zone here.
 + **Location**: Select location for the sites created from this template.
 For a site collection site, you can select to create sites from this template in any of the managed paths, normally either /sites or /teams.
 Not available for Office 365 Groups.
-+ **Default Administrator**: If empty, the user creating or requesting the site will automatically become the administrator (Owner) of the site.
++ **Default Administrator**: If empty, the user creating or requesting the site will automatically become the Default Administrator (Owner) of the site, in Sharepoint terms; Primary Site Collection Administrator.
 If a specific group or user should be administrator for all sites created from this template, add that group or user.
 Not available for Office 365 Groups.
-+ **Default Secondary Administrator**: You can add a second Administror, there should always be at least two.
++ **Default Secondary Administrator**: You can add a second Administror, if needed.
 + **Default Visitors**: You can use this to set a default visitor group (read permissions) to all sites created from this template.
 Let's say it's a template for community pages - then probably all users of the intranet should have read permission to all pages in the site.
 Not available for Office 365 Groups.
 + **Privacy**: For 365 Groups (Not for Teams), you can select either "Private" or "Public".
 The text in the selections explains the difference.